geodes-sms/EModelDistance/sources/WModelDistance/README.md

 * **Move distance**: There is often movement of elements (e.g., pacman moving on the grid, attributes moving around classes).
 The move distance of a movable object is the length of the shortest path from its position in M1 to its position in M2.
 Move distance is related to computing the difference with Ecore references.
 * **Element distance**: Is the difference in the presence/absence of elements in M1 and M2.
 The element distance is the ratio, between 0 and 1, of the number of differences with respect to the total number of objects in M1 and M2.
 * **Value distance**: <a name="value"></a>Is the difference in attribute values between M1 and M2.
 We assume that any attribute type can be encoded as numbers.
 Then the value distance of attribute x is its *margin of error*: `|M2.x - M1.x| / M2.x`.
 In this case, M2 acts as the expected target.
 * **Rule application distance**: Is the number of rules to apply to get from M1 to M2.
+This distance is already taken into account in MOMot and returns a positive integer.

 # Installation requirements